Thomas Dang: Official Opposition

-In his second term, Dang is part of the Alberta NDP Official Opposition.
-He serves as the Official Opposition Infrastructure Critic and Democracy and Ethics Critic.
+In his second term, Dang served as the Official Opposition Infrastructure Critic and as Democracy and Ethics Critic.
 In February 2021, he was appointed Official Opposition Deputy House Leader.

-During his time in opposition, he has been a vocal critic against misuse of funds, including bringing forward motions to investigate spending scandals and errors of Government MLAs.
+During his time in opposition, he was a vocal critic against misuse of funds and brought forward motions to investigate spending scandals and errors of Government MLAs.

 Democracy and Ethics Critic

-Dang opposed a motion that granted UCP MLA Joseph Schow a $12000 raise in October 2021.
-He called the move to increase a politicians pay "absurd" and "hypocritical" while the Government is asking front-line and public sector workers for a wage rollback.
+Dang opposed a motion that granted UCP MLA Joseph Schow a $12,000 raise in October 2021.
+He called the move to increase a politicians' pay "absurd" and "hypocritical" while the Government is asking front-line and public sector workers for a wage rollback.

 In November 2021, Dang sent a letter to Elections Alberta requesting an independent review of the use of third-party money to purchase tickets to the United Conservative Party annual general meeting.

 Infrastructure Critic

 Hospitals

 In May 2017, the Alberta Government announced a new hospital in southwest Edmonton.
 The location was chosen in part due to its proximity to both Anthony Henday Drive and the Queen Elizabeth Highway 2 (Alberta).
 The location is also near a proposed future LRT expansion.
 This decision was in part due to advocacy by Dang and he was on hand for the announcement.

-Dang has been critical of the UCP Government for not fully funding the proposed Red Deer Hospital.
+Dang was critical of the UCP Government for not fully funding the proposed Red Deer Hospital.

 Schools

-In November 2017, Premier Rachel Notley and Education Minister David Eggen announced with Dang a new high school for the southwest region of Edmonton.
-The province announced the new high school will have space for 1800 students and was in response to the dramatic growth in that part of the city.
-It will be the first high school the city has seen in over 12 years.
+In November 2017, Premier Rachel Notley and Education Minister David Eggen, alongside Dang, announced the construction of a new high school for the southwest region of Edmonton, the city's first new high school in over 12 years.
+The new high school, with space for 1,800 students, was announced in response to the dramatic growth in that part of the city.
+Dang had been advocating for the school for several years.

-Dang had been advocating for the school for several years and engaged with families, parent councils, and stakeholders over their clear need for a new high school.

-Dang also advocated for parents and students experiencing issues with the Public–private partnership schools built in the Edmonton area.
+Dang also advocated for parents and students experiencing issues with the public–private partnership schools built in the Edmonton area.
 The schools have experienced issues with drainage issues leading to mud pits and large fences installed by the contractor.
 Dang has asked questions in Question Period of both the Education Minister and Infrastructure Minister and received commitments from the Government to work on resolving the issue.

-While in opposition and as infrastructure critic, he has continued to advocate for communities and pushed against Government plans to increase the use of P3 projects.
+While in opposition as infrastructure critic, he pushed against Government plans to increase the use of P3 projects.

 Earplug controversy

-During a late night sitting of the Alberta Legislature, Premier Jason Kenney handed out earplugs to members of the United Conservative Party caucus while Dang was speaking.
-While the Kenney's press secretary called the move a "a harmless and light-hearted attempt to boost government caucus morale", the Alberta Federation of Labour deemed it "outrageous and insulting".
+During a late-night sitting of the Alberta Legislature, Premier Jason Kenney handed out earplugs to members of the United Conservative Party caucus while Dang was speaking.
+While the Kenney's press secretary called the move "a harmless and light-hearted attempt to boost government caucus morale", the Alberta Federation of Labour deemed it "outrageous and insulting".